Members

 Davide Lacca • MS • Graduate 2020 • dlacca2@uic.edu

 ” I developed my MS thesis at WTSE lab while I was enrolled in the Joint Program between Politecnico di Milano (Italy) and UIC.
 My project was focused on creating a dynamic 3D model of the tongue, starting from static MR images.
-The model is able to reproduce correct tongue’s movements for the pronunciation of English phonemes.
-It can also recreate tongue’s motion in real time if paired with the oral wearable device developed by our team.
-This model can be useful to improve the outcome of rehabilitation for patients with various speech disorders. ”
+The model was able to reproduce tongue’s movements for the pronunciation of English phonemes.
+It could also recreate tongue’s motion in real time when paired with the oral wearable device developed by our team.
+The model was useful in improving the outcome of rehabilitation for patients with various speech disorders. ”

 LinkedIn